 Ubud is surprisingly big!
 Temples and markets abound in the city centre.
 Beyond the busy streets, you'll find paths leading to beautiful rice fields and lush forests.
-Make sure to visit Tegelalang Rice Terraces.
-It's stunning and picture perfect around every corner.
+Make sure to visit Tegelalang Rice Terraces - it's stunning and picture-perfect around every corner.

 For a more active adventure, consider climbing Mt.
 Agung.
 Start at midnight, and reach the peak just in time for sunrise.
 Or maybe go white water rafting at the Ayung River.
-If you prefer a more laid back adventure, join a bike tour and explore the lush local countryside visiting rice fields, waterfalls, local markets and even visit local family.
+If you prefer a more laid back adventure, join a bike tour and explore the lush local countryside visiting rice fields, waterfalls, local markets and even visit a local family.

 Ubud has a wide array of restaurants catering to people with various food preferences.
 Meat lovers will enjoy the suckling pig in Ibu Oka or the smoked duck at Bebek Bengil.
 Vegetarians and healthy eaters will be spoiled with options.
 I like Sari Organik - tucked away in the middle of the rice fields.
 It's an experimental organic farm offering meals made with fresh ingredients.
 Other good restaurants in the city for those looking for healthy options include Juice Ja and Soma.

 My favourite restaurant in Ubud has to be Mozaic.
 While it's quite pricey for Bali standard, the degustation meal is definitely worth the splurge.
 You have the option to pick a more standard western menu, but I highly recommend the "6- Course Discovery Menu" for a taste of the local cuisine.
 At the beginning of your meal, you will be presented a platter of fruits, veggies, and even roots, representing the "main ingredient" used in each meal.